tewhatuora/api-standards/docs/api-security/08-SecuringAPIswithOAuth2andOpenIDConnect.md

 ---
-title: Using Oauth 2 and OpenID Connect to Secure Your API
+title: Using OAuth 2 and OpenID Connect to Secure Your API
 ---

 :::tip[Status]